 - 1/4 cup dark-roast coffee beans, coarsely ground

-- 1. Mix about 2 tablespoons of the milk with the cornstarch to make a smooth slurry.
+- In a small bowl, mix about 2 tablespoons of the milk with the cornstarch to make a smooth slurry.
 Forget about it for a little while.

-- 2. Whisk the cream cheese and salt in a bowl until smooth.
+- In another bowl, whisk the cream cheese and salt until smooth.
 Forget about it, too.

-- 4. Strain the coffee mixture through a sieve lined with a layer of cheesecloth, squeezing the coffee grounds in the cheesecloth to extract as much liquid from them as possible.
-Discard the grounds and return the coffee mixture to the saucepan and place over medium-high heat.
+- Return the coffee mixture to the saucepan and place over medium-high heat.
 Gradually whisk in the reserved slurry as you bring it to a boil.
 Cook, stirring with a rubber spatula, until slightly thickened, about 1 minute.
 Remove from the heat.